Sv443/BetterYTM/contributing.md

 <!-- #region global interface functions -->

-### Global functions:
+### Global functions and classes:
-These are the global functions that are exposed by BetterYTM through the `unsafeWindow.BYTM` object.
+These are the global functions and classes that are exposed by BetterYTM through the `unsafeWindow.BYTM` object.
 The usage and example blocks on each are written in TypeScript but can be used in JavaScript as well, after removing all type annotations.

 - Meta: